evarol/dredge/README.md

 # neuropixelsLFPregistration
-Motion correction using the LFP band of neuropixels by Charlie Windolf, Erdem Varol, Columbia University in collaboration with Angelique Paulk, Yoav Kfir (MGH)
+Motion correction using the LFP band of neuropixels by Charlie Windolf, Erdem Varol, Columbia University

+In collaboration with Angelique Paulk, Yoav Kfir (MGH)

 To run
 1. Download demo files from dropbox link (too big for github) :